 As the Arctic warms, the sea ice is melting earlier and forming later.
-No sea ice means no platform to catch their main food source, ringed seals, which almost never come onto land.
-We will share with you the latest research and forecasts on polar bear populations.
-And 10 percent of proceeds from the tour will be donated to our conservation partner, Polar Bears International.
+No sea ice means no platform for polar bears to catch their main food source, ringed seals, which almost never come onto land.

 The tour departs from Winnipeg, Manitoba, Canada.
 Please plan to be in Winnipeg by October 31st because we depart on the morning flight to Churchill on November 1st, the first day of the tour.

 Wildlife is unpredictable, BUT we are going at the absolute best time of year to maximize our chances of seeing polar bears.
 Last year, we saw 15 different polar bears in one day.
 On another days, it may be 3-5.
 It depends.
 The good news is that a sighting can last for a long time.
 We’re likely to see mom and cubs, sub-adults, and fully grown males and females.

 What other wildlife can we see?